astronomer/docs/software/manage-airflow-versions.md

 ## Overview

-On Astronomer, the process of pushing up your code to an individual Airflow Deployment involves customizing a locally built Docker image —— with your DAG code, dependencies, plugins, and so on —— that's then bundled, tagged, and pushed to your Docker Registry.
+On Astronomer, when you push your code to an individual Airflow Deployment your  locally built Docker image is bundled, tagged, and then pushed to your Docker Registry.
+In addition to the DAG code, dependencies, and plugins, the Docker image includes a `Dockerfile` that is automatically generated when you initialize an Astro project on Astronomer with the Astro CLI.

-Included in that build is your `Dockerfile`, a file that is automatically generated when you initialize an Astro project on Astronomer with the Astro CLI.
-Every successful build on Astronomer must include a `Dockerfile` that references an Astronomer Certified or Astro Runtime Docker image.
-Astronomer Certified (AC) and Astro Runtime are production-ready distributions of Apache Airflow that mirror the open source project and undergo additional levels of testing and development.
-Astro Runtime provides an additional layer of differentiation and was introduced to Astronomer Software in v0.29.
+Every Astronomer build must include a `Dockerfile` that references an Astronomer Certified (AC) or Astro Runtime Docker image.
+AC and Astro Runtime Docker images are production-ready distributions of Apache Airflow that mirror the open source project and they undergo additional testing and development.
+Astro Runtime was introduced in Astronomer Software version 0.29.

-To upgrade your Airflow Deployment to a higher version of Airflow, there are three steps:
+To upgrade your Airflow Deployment to a later version of Airflow:

-1. Initialize the upgrade by selecting a new Airflow version via the Software UI or CLI.
+- Select a new Airflow version with the Software UI or CLI to initialize the upgrade.
-2. Change the FROM statement in your project's `Dockerfile` to reference an AC image that corresponds to the Airflow version indicated in Step 1.
+- Change the FROM statement in your project's `Dockerfile` to reference an AC or Astro Runtime image that corresponds to your current Airflow version.
+See [Customize Your Image](customize-image.md).
-3. Deploy to Astronomer.
+- Deploy to Astronomer.

-> **Note:** For more thorough guidelines on customizing your image, see [Customize Your Image](customize-image.md).

 ## Available Astronomer Image Versions

-New versions of Astronomer images are automatically pulled into the Software UI and CLI within 24 hours of their publication via a cron job that pulls from Astronomer's [update service](http://updates.astronomer.io/).
-In other words, you don't have to upgrade Astronomer in order to upgrade Airflow.
+A cron job automatically pulls new Astronomer image versions from the Astronomer [update service](http://updates.astronomer.io/) and adds them to the Software UI and CLI within 24 hours of their publication.
+You don't have to upgrade Astronomer to upgrade Airflow.

-> **Note:** If you don't want to wait for new versions of Astronomer images to appear on their own, you can manually trigger the cron job with the following Kubernetes command:
+> **Note:** If you don't want to wait for new Astronomer image versions, you can manually trigger the cron job with the following Kubernetes command:
 >
 > ```sh
 > kubectl create job --namespace astronomer --from=cronjob/astronomer-houston-update-airflow-check airflow-update-check-first-run